Implementing Object-Oriented Programming in C

 int strbuf_length(const StrBuf* sb) { return sb->length; }

-Step 2 — Simulating Classes with Structs + Function Pointers
+Step 2 — Simulating Classes with Structs and Function Pointers

-With encapsulation out of the way, let's tackle a more fundamental problem: C has no "methods."
-In C++, methods are functions bound to a class and can be called via obj.method().
-C lacks this syntactic sugar, but we can simulate it with a convention: store function pointers inside the struct, and always make the first parameter a self pointer.
+With encapsulation settled, we move on to a more fundamental problem: C lacks "methods".
+In C++, methods are functions bound to a class, invoked via obj.method().
+C lacks this syntactic sugar, but we can simulate it using a convention: store function pointers within the struct, with the first parameter always being the self pointer.

 typedef struct Counter {